 The Workforce Investment Act of 1998 defines literacy as “an individual’s ability to read, write, and speak in English, compute and solve problems at levels of proficiency necessary to function on the job, in the family of the individual, and in society.”
 As information and technology have increasingly shaped our society, the skills needed to function successfully have gone beyond reading.
 Literacy has come to include problem-solving and computation skills.

-Although Project Read is located in the Provo City Library, it functions independently from the Provo City Library program.
+Although the Provo Project Read office is located in the Provo City Library, it functions independently from the Provo City Library program.
+We also partner with the Salt Lake County library system for tutoring and meeting space, but operate independently.

 Project Read charges a $20 annual fee and a one-time $20 material fee for students.
 Volunteers are asked to pay the material fee in order to check out materials from the Project Read library.
 Textbooks can be checked out through the Project Read Office or purchased for a nominal fee.
 The material fee is refundable if materials are turned in in good condition and basic participating requirements are met.